meditationstuff/protocol_1/index.md

 \*

-try-less-ness (no outcome-attachment; no completion-grasping; including "sensory" and "cognitive" "doings" / "actions")
+try-less-ness (no outcome-attachment, no completion-grasping; including "sensory" and "cognitive" "doings" / "actions")

 \*